greentfrapp/attention-primer/README.md

 # attention-primer

-Some toy tasks/experiments to illustrate the concept of attention in machine learning!
+Some toy tasks/experiments to illustrate the concept of attention in machine learning.
 In particular, we see how attention can be used in place of RNNs and CNNs for modeling sequences.

-*In the following scripts, no RNN or CNN is employed in the models!*
+*In the following scripts, no RNN or CNN is employed in the models.*

 Each task tries to illustrate a subconcept of attention, along with a tutorial/explanation accompanying every task.